Seagate/cortx-motr/iscservice/demo/README.rst

 =================

 This benchmark was conducted on the SAGE Prototype Cluster (located in Jülich Computing Centre).
-SSD pool was used with 8+2 EC configuration.
+SSD pool was used with 8+2 EC configuration, shared among the 3 server nodes (with max 5 SSDs per node).

 1GB object::